List of Twin Star Exorcists characters: Antagonists

-Yuuto is Benio's twin brother and an old friend turned enemy of Rokuro who supposedly died two years ago at the Hiinatsuki Dormitory.
-The truth is Yuuto had been using the cadets as experimental subjects, including Rokuro, the only successful subject, being forced to kill them, an event therefore known as the "Hiinatsuki Tragedy", that inflicted such trauma on Rokuro that he decided to quit exorcism until he met Benio.
-Yuuto's objective is to become the ultimate exorcist by attaining the complete power of yang (the spiritual powers of humanity) and yin (the spiritual powers of the Kegare); which would result in eradicating all life in existence.
-Upon learning his plans, Rokuro and Benio started to focus on their training with the main purpose of defeating him as Rokuro wants to avenge his dead friends, and Benio intends to defeat her brother as a sign of atonement for the sake of her family's honor.
-His entire body had direct contact with a Fallen Impurity; transforming into one in the battle with Rokuro and Benio.
-In the anime, Yuuto was born with an unnecessary existence and acts as a guide for Rokuro, so that one of them can become the King of Impurities, and sees Benio as inferior to his only means of living due to her engagement with Rokuro.
-In the manga, Yuuto aspired to protect his family in his youth, until an accident caused him to fall comatose for half a year.
-Due to being a Twin Star's sibling, Yuuto experienced visions of the catastrophe prophecy of exorcists and mankind, thus rendering his personality to mental disorder and a guilty conscience.
-A dying Yuuto could be heard singing a song from his childhood.
+Yuuto is Benio's twin brother and an old friend of Rokuro who supposedly died two years ago at the Hiinatsuki Dormitory.
+Yuuto had been using the cadets as experimental subjects.
+Rokuro, the only successful subject, was forced to kill them, an event known as the "Hiinatsuki Tragedy" that inflicted such trauma on him that he decided to quit exorcism until he met Benio.
+Yuuto's objective is to become the ultimate exorcist by attaining the complete power of yang (the spiritual powers of humanity) and yin (the spiritual powers of the Kegare), which would result in eradicating all life.
+Upon learning of his plans, Rokuro and Benio focus on their training to defeat him.
+Rokuro seeks to avenge his dead friends, while Benio intends to defeat her brother as a form of atonement for her family's honor.
+His entire body came into direct contact with a Fallen Impurity, transforming him into one during his battle with Rokuro and Benio.
+In the anime, Yuuto was born with what is described as an unnecessary existence and acts as a guide for Rokuro so that one of them can become the King of Impurities.
+He sees Benio as inferior and as an obstacle to his purpose because of her engagement with Rokuro.
+In the manga, Yuuto aspired to protect his family in his youth until an accident left him in a coma for half a year.
+As a sibling of a Twin Star, Yuuto experienced visions of a catastrophe prophecy involving exorcists and humanity, which left him mentally unstable and burdened by guilt.
+As he lay dying, Yuuto could be heard singing a song from his childhood.

 Basara

-The Basara are the most powerful Impurities in existence with each gaining intelligence, speech, and a human-like body by absorbing the energy of the exorcists they killed.
-Like exorcists, they can use their own version of enchanted gear and talismans to strengthen their powers.
+The Basara are the most powerful Impurities in existence, each gaining intelligence, speech, and a human-like body by absorbing the energy of the exorcists they killed.
+Like exorcists, they can use their own versions of enchanted gear and talismans to strengthen their powers.
 Unlike regular Impurities, their bodies do not disappear once they are killed.
-Originally, there were a total of 11 active Basara.
-Some of them did not appear in the anime series and were replaced by some original ones.
+Originally, there were 11 active Basara.
+Some of them did not appear in the anime series and were replaced by original characters created for the anime.